google/kmsan/Documentation/dev-tools/kmsan.rst

 pages.

 This means that in general for two contiguous memory pages their shadow/origin pages may not be contiguous.
-So, if a memory access crosses the boundary of a memory block, accesses to shadow/origin memory may potentially corrupt other pages or read incorrect values from them.
+Consequently, if a memory access crosses the boundary of a memory block, accesses to shadow/origin memory may potentially corrupt other pages or read incorrect values from them.

 In practice, contiguous memory pages returned by the same ``alloc_pages()`` call will have contiguous metadata, whereas if these pages belong to two